This post may contain affiliate links. Please see my disclosure policy.

 - Continue cooking, stirring with a spatula, until the milk solids begin to brown (form brown specks at the bottom of the pan) and the color starts to deepen.
 The butter will begin to brown after about 3 to 4 minutes.

 - After 5 minutes, the butter will reach a medium amber brown with a nutty aroma.
-Remove from the heat, pour into a glass bowl or jar and use as directed in the recipe.
+When the moisture has fully evaporated and the sizzling stops, remove from the heat.
+Pour browned butter into a glass bowl or jar and use as directed in the recipe.

 Notes